thelolcat/thelolcat.github.io/README.md

 # lolcat-portfolio
 A simple portfolio.
-Of course, do check it out!
+Do check it out!